Wilfred/difftastic/doc/what-and-why.md

 # What the Repository Provides and Why

 This document describes what files and directories the repository provides and associated reasoning.
-First it covers the bits that are likely to be around in the near future.
-This is followed by a description of things that may change or be removed.
+First it covers things which are likely to remain in place for some time (except perhaps the `src` directory).
+This is followed by a description of things that are more likely to change or be removed.

 One might be interested in this content out of academic curiosity but more likely it might be because one is thinking of depending on the